TediCross/TediCross/README.md

 ...
 ```

-All but the last '}' must have a trailing comma.

 The names of the bridges are practically only log identifiers.
 They can be whatever string you want them to be.
 Note, however, that the setting `discord.skipOldMessages` uses the names to know which messages was last sent from which channel, so they should be unique.